14 intermittent fasting rules for success

 It can help you lose weight, improve your blood pressure, regulate your blood sugar, and reduce your risk of chronic diseases.
 It’s one of the actions that helps make sure that intermittent fasting does not slow your metabolism.

-To crank up the power of your intermittent fasting routine, throw some regular movement into the mix.
-If you have questions about how to do this, we got answers.
+To crank up the power of your intermittent fasting schedule, throw some regular movement into the mix.
+If you have questions about how to do this, we’ve got answers.
 Learn how to combine intermittent fasting and working out here.

 12. Destress your fasting (and your life)

-This one may seem at first a little … well … stressful.
+At first, this one may seem a little … well … stressful.

 As soon as someone says, “You must not stress, or it’ll kill your results!!” what’s most likely your first response?
 Stress, right?